Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 tool collision-geometry "scenery\rock"
 tool collision-geometry "scenery\rock" true
 ```

+* source-directory - A local data path to the root of a model source directory.
+* fix-phantom-bsp - Set true or false in order to enable the phantom fixup code.
+If you notice collision where there shouldn't be any then enable this.

 For the example above, Tool would expect to find a corresponding JMS file at `data\scenery\rock\physics\rock.JMS`.
 Assuming no errors, it would be compiled into `tags\scenery\rock\rock.model_collision_geometry`.
 Geometry errors will cause Tool to create [WRL files][wrl] for troubleshooting.